-Resignation calls grow as UK PM May's final Brexit gambit bombs
+Time to resign?
+UK PM May's final Brexit gambit bombs

 Asked by eurosceptic lawmaker Jacob Rees-Mogg whether she really believed in the new deal she had proposed or whether she was simply going through the motions, May said:

-“I don’t think I would have been standing here at the despatch box and be in receipt of some of the comments I have been in receipt of from colleagues on my own side and across the house if I didn’t believe in what I was doing,” she said.
+“I don’t think I would have been standing here at the despatch box and be in receipt of some of the comments I have been in receipt of from colleagues on my own side and across the house if I didn’t believe in what I was doing.”

 Britain’s marathon crisis over Brexit has stunned allies and foes alike.
-With the deadlock in London, the world’s fifth largest economy faces an array of options including an exit with a deal to smooth the transition, a no-deal exit, an election, a second referendum, or even revocation of the Article 50 notice to leave the EU.
+With the deadlock in London, the world’s fifth-largest economy faces an array of options including an exit with a deal to smooth the transition, a no-deal exit, an election, a second referendum, or even revocation of the Article 50 notice to leave the EU.

-The pound was on track for its longest ever losing streak against the euro as some traders said they saw the rising chance of a no-deal Brexit.
-Those fears pushed investors into the relative safety of government bonds - particularly those that offer protection against a spike in inflation.
+The pound was on track for its longest-ever losing streak against the euro as some traders said they saw the rising chance of a no-deal Brexit.
+Those fears pushed investors into the relative safety of government bonds — particularly those that offer protection against a spike in inflation.

-There were some signs of support for May in parliament, but swathes of empty Conservative benches during Wednesday’s debate reflected the fact that many of her fiercest critics had decided to stay away.
+There were some signs of support for May in parliament, but swathes of empty Conservative benches during Wednesday’s debate underlined the fact that many of her fiercest critics had decided to stay away.

 “The proposed second reading of the WAB is clearly doomed to failure so there really is no point wasting any more time on the prime minister’s forlorn hope of salvation,” Andrew Bridgen, a Conservative lawmaker, told Reuters.
 “She’s got to go.”